foxdonut/meiosis/README.md

 Developing a web application with Meiosis involves three simple concepts:

-1. Have a single model.
+1. Have a single model object.
 It can be a plain JavaScript object.
 Whether it is mutable or immutable is up to you.
 2. Write the view as a function of the model.
 3. Have a way to _propose_ changes to the model.
 After the changes have been accepted, Meiosis re-renders the view by calling the view function with the new model.